- New research paper lays bare China's influence campaign in New Zealand

 Light is also shed on Huo's role in marketing new Labour leader Jacinda Arden's fresh approach to the Chinese-speaking community in New Zealand by literally copying a slogan used by the current general secretary of the Communist Party of China.

-"It was Huo who made the decision to translate Labour's 2017 election campaign slogan 'Let's do it' into a quote from Xi Jingping (which literally means 'roll up your sleeves and work hard')" Brady wrote
+"It was Huo who made the decision to translate Labour's 2017 election campaign slogan 'Let's do it' into a quote from Xi Jinping (which literally means 'roll up your sleeves and work hard')" Brady wrote

 Huo is expected to re-enter Parliament following Saturday's election after being given a senior ranking of 13th on New Zealand Labour Party list.
-He did no return calls.

 Labour leader Jacinda Ardern said she had seen no evidence that Huo or any other Labour candidate had links to the Chinese Government.